arnablahiry/GalCubeCraft/README.md

 		print(i, cube.shape, meta['n_gals'])
 ```

+## Use as a coarse dataset for transfer learning

+GalCubeCraft is intentionally fast, controllable, and able to produce large numbers
+of cubes with varied orientations, resolutions, surface-brightness scalings and
+noise behaviour.
+For these reasons it makes a robust coarse dataset to pretrain
+machine-learning models before fine-tuning on smaller, scientifically complex
+datasets.

+Recommended workflow:

+- Pretrain on large GalCubeCraft datasets to learn general spectro-spatial
+	features (correlated spectral lines, beam-smearing patterns, moment-map
+	structure).
+Vary resolution, S/N, Sérsic index and component multiplicity to
+	expose the model to a broad prior.
+- Fine-tune on a much smaller but higher-fidelity dataset that explicitly
+	includes the morphological complexities your downstream task requires — for
+	example gravitational lensing distortions, diffuse low-surface-brightness
+	emission, bridges and tidal tails from interacting systems, multi-component
+	kinematics, or instrument-specific artifacts.

+Why this helps:

+- Reduces overfitting to small labelled sets by learning lower-level features on
+	the synthetic data and adapting higher-level representations to the target
+	domain during fine-tuning.
+- Speeds training and improves sample efficiency when real or high-fidelity
+	labels are scarce or expensive to create.

+Practical tips:

+- Freeze early convolutional layers (or set a low learning rate) during initial
+	fine-tuning to preserve general features learned from GalCubeCraft.
+- Use domain adaptation techniques (data augmentation, style transfer, or
+	adversarial domain adaptation) to close the gap between synthetic and real
+	observations.
+- When you need morphological realism (lensing, bridges, tails, diffuse
+	emission), either augment GalCubeCraft procedurally (apply lensing transforms,
+	add low-surface-brightness components, overlay tidal bridges) or fine-tune on
+	simulation/observation datasets that include such complexity.

+Example tasks that benefit from this workflow: denoising, deconvolution,
+source detection/segmentation, kinematic parameter regression, and anomaly
+detection in spectral cubes.

 ## Minimal API reference

 - `GalCubeCraft(n_gals=None, n_cubes=1, resolution='all', offset_gals=5, beam_info=[4,4,0], grid_size=125, n_spectral_slices=40, fname=None, verbose=True, seed=None)`
 	- Construct the generator.
 See code docstrings for parameter meanings.
 - `generate_cubes()` → runs the pipeline and returns a list of tuples `(cube, params)`
 - `visualise(data, idx, save=False, fname_save=None)` → wrapper for plotting utilities

+Full API documentation (detailed user guide, class/function reference and extended
+examples) is currently in preparation on ReadTheDocs and will be published at
+https://galcubecraft.readthedocs.io when ready — coming soon.

 Files of interest in the repository: